 The patient should remain in a clinical area for at least 15 minutes following an uncomplicated test.

 Normally the clinician does not walk with the patient during the test to avoid the problem of setting the walking pace.
-The pulse oximeter should be applied immediately if the patient chooses to rest, and at completion of the six-minute walking period.
-Any delay may result in readings being recorded that are not representative of maximum exercise response.
+The pulse oximeter should be worn continuously and levels to be recorded at every minute.

-In some instances, the clinician may choose to walk with the patient for the entire test (e.g. if continuous oximetry is desired).
+In some instances, the clinician may choose to walk with the patient for the entire test.
 If this is the case the clinician should try to walk slightly behind the patient to avoid setting the walking pace.
-Alternatively, if the oximeter is small and lightweight, it may be attached to the patient and checked throughout the test without interfering with walking pace.

 If the Patient Stops During the Six Minutes